In this article, we share the tips from the English Team that will help you ace your HSC Trial exams!

 Discuss Supplementary Texts

-Trying to find supplementary material for AOS, Module C, and English extension can be hard.
+Trying to find supplementary material for Common Module, Module B, and English extension can be hard.
 So, where do you start?
 Well, asking your friends about their supplementary texts and what other texts they think will work well with your core text is a good place to start.
 It’s even more useful if they’ve already read the text, too.
 That way you have somebody to discuss the ideas with!

 Practice Your Speeches And Presentations

 Alright, this isn’t something for your Trials.
 But it is an excellent way to improve your public speaking skills.
 Whenever you have a presentation assessment coming up you should get together and rehearse your speeches together.
 Present your speech to your mates and get feedback from them on what works and what doesn’t.
 This will develop your public speaking skills, give you confidence in your material, and be a useful opportunity to test your arguments and ideas before you have to craft them into essays!